The Volarnk Brook

 Also Volarja, but the Volarnk is older and better name.

 Brook basin is built by various rocks.
-The oldest is the layered Dachstein limestone with layers and inlays of dolomite, about 210 million years old.
+The oldest are the layered Dachstein limestone with layers and

 The bulk of the rocks are represented by various Cretaceous limestones.
 They are between 70 and 100 million years old.

-The youngest ones are Ice Age moraine and screes, which are still forming.
+The youngest ones are Ice Age moraine and screes.
+They are still forming.

 were built, the last one a little above the outlet.